hughlawrenceecd/october_28_pipeline/README.md

 ### 8.4 Install Github Actions Runner

-1. In your GitHub repo, go to
+1. In your GitHub repo, go to **Settings → Actions → Runners → New self-hosted runner**.
-   **Settings → Actions → Runners → New self-hosted runner**.
+2. Click enter during the config stage with the github runner to select the default optinos for labels, folder placement etc.
-2. Choose **Linux** and follow the displayed commands **until you get to the `./run.sh` command**
+3. Choose **Linux** and follow the displayed commands **until you get to the `./run.sh` command**
-3. **Do not run `./run.sh` command!
+4. **Do not run `./run.sh` command!
 This takes over the console and means you can't run a systems check, or change users in the droplet without stopping the runner.**
-4. Instead, proceed to the step below
+5. Instead, proceed to the step below

 ---